It doesn’t matter where you live: teachers love to give out homework! Check out where these children study to improve their education.

 Bravin does homework by his kerosene lamp

-Bravin Wandera is nine years old.
-He lives with his grandmother Eunice in a single room house in the heart of Kawangware.
+Bravin Wandera is 9 years old.
+He lives with his grandmother Eunice in a single room house in the heart of Kawangware in Kenya.
 As electricity is too expensive, Bravin relies on a kerosene lamp to do his homework when it gets dark.

 Pili does homework on her bed